kubedb/docs/docs/guides/postgres/update-version/versionupgrading/index.md

  ```

-Now, we are going to verify whether the `Postgres`, `StatefulSet` and it's `Pod` have updated with new image.
+Now, we are going to verify whether the `Postgres`, `PetSet` and it's `Pod` have updated with new image.
 Let's check,

 ```bash
 $ kubectl get postgres -n demo pg -o=jsonpath='{.spec.version}{"\n"}'